 8.0 CEC’s / Webinar & Narrative Review / Quiz

-In this course you will learn how all nutrients from food play a critical role in maintaining the integrity of a number of different vital bodily functions.
+In the course The Science of Anti-Nutrients in Food, you will learn how all nutrients from food play a critical role in maintaining the integrity of a number of different vital bodily functions.
 For most people, eating a colorful, whole-foods based diet is sufficient enough to provide an adequate supply of these nutrients to both promote and optimize health.
 But in some cases, these very same nutrients that are usually beneficial to our body (all of which are quite common) can be detrimental.